Skip to main content

 Biography

-Dr Torino is a Lecturer in the Department of Geography interested in the spatial politics of migration, race, displacement, and agency, and how these relate to the urban.
+Dr Torino is a Lecturer in the Department of Geography interested in the spatial politics of migration, race, displacement, and spatial agency, and how these relate to the urban.
 She joined King's in September 2023, following a Junior Research Fellowship at the Department of Geography, University of Cambridge (2021-23), where she obtained her PhD in 2021.

-Prior to that, Dr Torino worked at the University of Cambridge as Teaching Associate (Department of Politics), at the New York City Department of City Planning, and for an architecture NGO in Benin.
+Prior to that, Dr Torino worked at the University of Cambridge as Teaching Associate (Department of Politics and International Studies), at the New York City Department of City Planning, and for an architecture NGO in Benin.
 Her research has been funded by grants from the British Academy, the Arts and Humanities Research Council (UKRI), the Society for Latin American Studies, and the Kettle Yard's Arts Fund.
 Her interdisciplinary research has appeared on Social and Cultural Geography, Dialogues in Human Geography, Identities, the South Atlantic Quarterly, and the Journal of Latin American Studies, among others.

 Research